michalkin9/Brick_Breaker-game/README.md

 Our code has the following elements:
 - audio - Background and sound music when the ball hits the bricks.
 - ball - Which works according to the laws of physics. **[ball script](https://github.com/michalkin9/Brick_Breaker-game/blob/master/Brick_Breaker/New%20Unity%20Project/Assets/Script/BallScript.cs)**
-- sliding platform - that can be moved left and right and thus control where the ball will fly.
+- sliding platform - that can be moved left and right and thus control where the ball will fly.**[paddle script](https://github.com/michalkin9/Brick_Breaker-game/blob/master/Brick_Breaker/New%20Unity%20Project/Assets/Script/PaddleScript.cs)**
 - 3 levels - difficulty level increases
 - Bricks - which are arranged differently at each level and when broken there is an animation of bricks breaking.
 - menu - You can restart the game at the menu or return to the game if you are disqualified.
-You will also be shown whether you have been able to pass your highest score.)
+You will also be shown whether you have been able to pass your highest score.) **[start menu script](https://github.com/michalkin9/Brick_Breaker-game/blob/master/Brick_Breaker/New%20Unity%20Project/Assets/Script/startMenu.cs)**